chaosandcarbs/hydra/index.md

 # hydra
 A simple, cross-platform password manager using python+kivy.
 Portable for desktop and android.

-Hydra can create, read, and edit password files, and store them in an AES-encrypted container on disk.
+Hydra can create, read, and edit AES-encrypted password file containers on disk.
 There's currently no cloud integration; I simply use Google Drive (or whatever app you like) to manage the password file(s) and push/pull with my desktop/laptops/phones, since Drive is locked down to your Google account and the files are AES encrypted in addition.

 Considering automating this feature, but I find that after the initial creation and adding all my common sites, I really don't update the password files all that often.